Dr-rer-nat-Who/dax-ai-oracle/README.md

 Data is pulled from `yfinance` and stored as Parquet with DVC deduplication.
 Minute downloads are requested in eight-day windows to stay within the API limits.
+If a start date lies more than 30 days in the past, it is adjusted to this cutoff because minute history is only available for the recent month.
 Tickers that fail to download are skipped with a warning.

 ### Model families